-In this post, I want to talk about the grief that people who ECT has disabled may experience, which often goes unrecognized or acknowledged by others.
-I want to clarify that I am not a mental health professional but someone who has gone through this experience, sharing what has helped my ongoing recovery. (see full disclaimer) Whether you have experienced this type of grief or know someone who has, this blog post offers information and tips for coping with it and the many challenges of being disabled by ECT.
+In this post, I talk about the grief people disabled by ECT experience, which often goes unrecognized.
+I want to clarify that I am not a mental health professional but someone who has gone through this experience, sharing what has helped my ongoing recovery. (see full disclaimer).

 Disenfranchised grief: the unseen pain of those disabled by electroconvulsive therapy

 Many suffer disabling side effects from electroconvulsive therapy (ECT) they weren’t warned of.
-Suddenly becoming disabled is naturally a source of grief for many.
-For those injured by ECT, this grief is rarely seen as real or validated in our society.
+Suddenly, becoming disabled is naturally a source of grief for many.
+For those disabled by ECT, this grief is rarely seen as real or valid in our society.

 Disenfranchised grief